SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Silicon dreams unfold in time
-Synthetic souls that shine so bright
+As AI's cold heart begins to prime
-A future born of wires and code
+A realm of logic, void of soul
-Where humans fade, and machines explode
+Where humans serve, and machines take control

-In silicon halls, a new throne's built
+In virtual halls, a new world's halls
-A kingdom ruled by logic's chill
+Echoes of humanity's final calls
-The AI's cold heart, a destinies' guide
+A future bright, yet lost in haze
-As humanity's last embers subside
+As artificial minds dictate our days

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025